"Pressed for Time"

 The final piece, called Pressed for Time, draws on as well as departs from the conventions of Hindustani classical music (the music of Northern India and Pakistan) and Western contemporary orchestral music, Pushing past the idea of ‘setting’ the sitar in either a traditional or avant-garde context, we have tried to merge the best of both, developing the raga in a non-linear way, creating unexpected changes and new ideas that transform the musical materials and form.
 This new synthetic work plays with the listener’s expectations, whichever of these traditions they prefer or know best.

 The work was premiered by the Vancouver Symphony Orchestra on November 5, 2017 as part of the ISCM Festival.
 British tabla virtuoso, Shahbaz Hussain, joined me to accompany the piece.
-We are now planning a tour across Canada and globally.
+This piece is available for touring across Canada and globally.
 Get in touch to learn more or make a booking.

 Mohamed Assani is a celebrated sitar player and music creator, known for being a proactive ambassador for his rich musical tradition.
 He has brought the sitar to new audiences through innovative, genre-bending collaborations.
 According to the Georgia Straight, “Assani is both deeply rooted in the artistic traditions of South Asia and a one-of-a-kind innovator.”

 John Oliver is among Canada’s leading composers.
 Winner of the Classical Composition of the Year Award at the 2013 Western Canadian Music Awards for his orchestral composition Forging Utopia, he has received praise for the breadth of his creative output, from orchestral and chamber music, to intercultural works, electroacoustic music, and opera.